AKS-Labs/Tulsi/SOURCE_CODE_REQUEST_PROCESS.md

 ### Template Response

 ```
-Subject: Tulsi Photos Source Code Request
+Subject: Tulsi Gallery Source Code Request

 Hello,

-Thank you for your interest in the Tulsi Photos source code.
+Thank you for your interest in the Tulsi Gallery source code.
 As per the GNU General Public License v3.0 (GPLv3), we're happy to provide access to the complete source code.

 You can access the source code in the following ways: